simple-russia/simple-russia/README.md

 👀 I am interested in CS as a whole but mostly in Web.
-💍 Right now i work with Python, C# and TS/JS for my backend and frontend apps 🥾 I am currently learning more about distributed systems artchitectures design and Graph/Column oritented databases
+💍 Right now i work with Python, C# and TS/JS for my backend and frontend apps 🤌 Whenever i am free i might work on my pet projects or do some fun leetcode / math(logic) problems 🥾 I am currently learning more about distributed systems artchitectures design and Graph/Column oritented databases

 you can contact me through alexeyisaev29032001@gmail.com :>